Doug Fisher (politician): Member of Parliament

+Journalism

+Economic pressures ensued as MPs were only paid $10,000 a year at the time and Fisher needed to support a growing family.
+Offered a job by Toronto Telegram publisher John W. H. Bassett, he began freelancing as a political columnist in 1961 while sitting as an MP.

-Finding journalism more rewarding than politics, Fisher retired from the House of Commons at the 1965 general election after eight years as an MP.
+Finding journalism more rewarding than politics, Fisher retired from the House of Commons prior to the 1965 general election after eight years as an MP.
 He remained on Parliament Hill as a full-time parliamentary columnist.
 In the 1968 general election, Fisher reconciled with the NDP, and attempted a political comeback as the party's candidate in the suburban Toronto riding of York Centre, but came in second to the Liberal candidate.

 When the Telegram folded in 1971, Fisher joined the upstart Toronto Sun as its Ottawa columnist.
 He remained a columnist for the Sun chain of newspapers until his retirement in 2006.
-With almost a half-century of his life spent in and covering Parliament, Fisher was considered the most experienced political writer in Canada.
-He had five sons: Matthew, Mark, Luke, John and Tobias.
+With almost a half-century of his life spent in and covering Parliament, Fisher was considered the dean of political writers in Canada.

+Fisher also worked for more than 30 years as host of a Sunday night TV show, Insight, on Ottawa's CJOH-TV and made regular appearances on CTV’s Question Period.

+Sports

+In 1969, Fisher co-authored a federal task report on sport.
+In the 1970s, he was appointed by the government to serve on the boards of Hockey Canada, the Coaching Association of Canada, and the Sports Information Centre.

+He was a director of Hockey Canada from 1971 to 1978, and chair from 1974 to 1977, and played a role in organizing the 1972 Summit Series between Team Canada and the Soviet national hockey team and in founding the Canada Cup international ice hockey tournament in 1976.

+He was a director of Canada’s Sports Hall of Fame from 1974 to 1992.

+In 1975, he co-authored Canada's Sporting Heroes.

+From 1979 to 1980, Fisher worked as a one-man provincial commission of inquiry reporting into the state and the future needs of recreation and sport in Ontario.

+Family

+In 1948, Fisher married Barbara Elizabeth Lamont (1922-2017), the daughter of a clergyman whom he met while they were both studying to become librarians.
+They eventually got divorced.

+They had five sons: Matthew, Mark, Luke, John and Tobias.
 Matthew Fisher was a foreign correspondent for the National Post.
-Fisher also worked for more than 30 years as host of a Sunday night TV show, Insight, on Ottawa's CJOH-TV and made regular appearances on CTV’s Question Period.

-From 1974 to 1977, Fisher was head of Hockey Canada.
+Tobias Fisher worked for the Canadian Broadcasting Corporation and was the network's parliamentary assignment editor.

+Awards

 Fisher was the recipient of the 2001 Distinguished Service Award of the Canadian Association of Former Parliamentarians, "presented annually to a former parliamentarian who has made an outstanding contribution to the country and its democratic institutions."

+Retirement and death

 Fisher retired at the age of 86, due to declining health.
 His last column appeared on July 30, 2006.
 He died on September 18, 2009, only one day shy of his 90th birthday.